gaand/wdi_2_js_demo_spa/README.md

 ### Domain Objects are:

 * Song
-* Song List
+* Song List/Playlist

 After talking with the stakeholder she mentioned that each Song should have a title, duration (minutes), price (dollars) and artist name.

 ### Modelling the Domain Objects.

 Let's draw a model of the Domain Objects, Song and Playlist on a whiteboard.

-Let's find properties and behavior for these objects:
+Let's model properties and behavior for these objects:

 Song:

 * title property
 * duration property
 * price property